Fast symmetric factorization of hierarchical matrices with applications: Introduction

-Most of the existing results relevant to symmetric factorization of low-rank modifications to the identity are based on rank $1$ or rank $r$ modifications to the Cholesky factorization, which are computationally expensive, i.e., their scaling is at least $\mathcal{O}(rn^2)$.
+Most of the existing results relevant to the symmetric factorization of low-rank modifications to the identity are based on rank $1$ or rank $r$ modifications to the Cholesky factorization, which are computationally expensive, i.e., their scaling is at least $\mathcal{O}(rn^2)$.
 We do not seek to review the entire literature here, except to direct the readers to a few references~\cite{seeger2007low, higham1986newton, gill1974methods, bjorck1983schur}.
-To our knowledge, the scheme presented in this paper is the first symmetric factorization for hierarchical matrices that scales nearly linearly.
-In fact, replacing the HODLR structure with other (more stringent) hierarchical structures would yield linear schemes.
-This extension is currently under investigation.
-It is worth pointing out that Xia and Gu~\cite{xia2010robust} discuss a Cholesky factorization for $n \times n$ Hierarchically Semi-Separable (HSS) matrices that scales as $\mathcal{O}(n^2)$.